Paralympic Cycling Gold Medallist with Multiple Sclerosis MS

-You know, what I’m curious to understand is a little kid wakes up one day goes to try out for gymnastics, because it’ll be fun, gets rejected, for lack of a better word by people who obviously didn’t know who they were dealing with.
+You know, what I’m curious to understand is a little kid wakes up one day and goes to try out for gymnastics, because it’ll be fun, gets rejected, for lack of a better word by people who obviously didn’t know who they were dealing with.
 And probably missed out on a world champion, you know, gymnast of some sort.

 I’ll look like now because looking at my body, I’m definitely not in this build.
 So you know, they could have probably put it a bit differently.
-But I definitely was not a gymnast build, you know, and I never would have got to any any level there’s just no way.
+But I definitely was not a gymnast build, you know, and I never would have got to any level there’s just no way.
 But I was built the right build for as a swimmer.

 Well, I guess it was probably in 1976.
 When the Olympics were in Canada, they were the 819 76 Montreal Olympics.
-And I was swimming at just a junior national level at that point and everything It was all about the swimming during the Olympics.
+And I was swimming at just a junior national level at that point and everything It was all about swimming during the Olympics.
 I think I cut.

-As a matter of fact, the other day, we decided to do a big clean out of our house and I opened up a trunk that I had sent here from from Canada when I moved here 22 years ago.
+As a matter of fact, the other day, we decided to do a big clean out of our house and I opened up a trunk that I had sent here from Canada when I moved here 22 years ago.
 And I found in this trunk god, I’m a packrat.
 I found a folder, and it had all the articles that I had cut out of the paper from the 1976 Olympics, about the swimming that I had posted on.
-I taped on my wall of my bedroom.
+I taped it on the wall of my bedroom.

 And I still had them Oh my God, I couldn’t believe it.
 So I sat here I’m supposed to be pulling crap out and throwing it away and, and I sat there for an hour just going through all this stuff.
 Everything was yellowed, and, you know, the type wasn’t holding anymore in this book.
 And so I just went through everything and went, yep, do these.
 I really wasn’t.
 And it was from there that I just went Yeah, I’m gonna do this.